TheDevPath/scrypto-examples-ep2/README.md

 ### Step 2.
 Utilize Example Blueprints

-The reason I set this project up using the examples reposityory rather than just generating a new project with the Scrypto CLI tool is so that we can learn the first phase of utilizing new tech.
+The reason I set this project up using the examples repository rather than just generating a new project with the Scrypto CLI tool is so that we can learn the first phase of utilizing new tech.

 :jigsaw: **Following patterns** can help you produce demonstratable results faster, build confidence and ultimately lead to the greater understanding needed to compose your own logic from scratch with a lot less headache.